bigyouth/page-cache-bundle/README.md

 Download composer at https://getcomposer.org/download/

-    composer require bigyouth/page-cache-bundle 0.*
+    composer require bigyouth/page-cache-bundle 0.1.*

 ### Register the bundle

-Then, enable the bundle by adding it to the bundles array of the registerBundles method in your project's app/AppKernel.php file:
+Then, enable the bundle by adding it to the bundles array of the registerBundles method in your project's app/AppKernel.php file :

     <?php